UX research methods: key factors for product managers to consider

 - Challenges: Limited scope—use alongside other methods for a complete picture.

-c) Design phase: iterating on ideas
+c) Design phase: Iterating on ideas

 This phase involves refining prototypes and ensuring your design meets user expectations.